Rotation matrix

 Since matrix multiplication has no effect on the zero vector (the coordinates of the origin), rotation matrices describe rotations about the origin.
 Rotation matrices provide an algebraic description of such rotations, and are used extensively for computations in geometry, physics, and computer graphics.
 In some literature, the term rotation is generalized to include improper rotations, characterized by orthogonal matrices with a determinant of −1 (instead of +1).
-These combine proper rotations with reflections (which invert orientation).
+An improper rotation combines a proper rotation with reflections (which invert orientation).
 In other cases, where reflections are not being considered, the label proper may be dropped.
 The latter convention is followed in this article.